korbinian90/CompileMRI.jl/README.md

 1. Install Julia

    Please install Julia using the binaries from this page https://julialang.org.
-(Julia 1.9 is recommended)
+(Julia 1.9 is recommended, newer versions might error)

 2. Install CompileMRI